Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 Aside from that, we tend to stick to the old standby of DOT/ECE/Snell certification.

-Because dirt helmets aren't necessarily intended for "street" use, you may not see a DOT sticker on every one, but at least one (if not two) of the above mentioned certifications is a must-have in our book for peace of mind that the shell and impact liner have been proven to do their job.
+Dirt helmets aren't intended for "street use", so they may not always carry a DOT, but at least one of the above mentioned certifications is a must-have for peace of mind, knowing that the shell and impact liner have been tested to do their job.

 One of the major benefits of choosing a dirt-specific lid over a street or even dual sport/ADV helmet is weight savings.
 A lighter helmet reduces fatigue over the course of a long day, and dirt helmets are the lightest full-face protection money can buy.

-Our favorite dirt bike helmets weigh in below the three-pound mark, and no, that's not a typo.
+Our favorite dirt bike helmets weigh in below three pounds, and no, that's not a typo.
 Achieving this milestone typically requires heavy use of carbon fiber, however, so be prepared to shell out some serious bucks if you want the lightest in the business.

 There are plenty of great options out there using composite fiber blends for considerably less cash though, so don't think carbon is a must-have in this regard.